Count Ingolf of Rosenborg: Public role

 Count Ingolf usually takes part in major public events associated with the royal family; he and Countess Sussie attended the May 2004 wedding of Crown Prince Frederik at Copenhagen Cathedral, and the subsequent reception at Fredensborg Palace.
 They also attended the memorial service in honour of his great-grandaunt Empress Maria Feodorovna of Russia held on 22 September 2006.
 On some occasions, they are listed as members of the royal family, such as when they attended the wedding of Prince Joachim in 2008 and the luncheon to celebrate the 75th birthday of Prince Henrik at Fredensborg Palace on 11 June 2009 On other occasions, such as the celebrations for the Queen's 70th birthday, they are listed along with non-royal guests, but even in these cases at the ceremonies themselves they are usually given precedence immediately after his sister Princess Elisabeth of Denmark.
-Count Ingolf and Countess Sussie attended the Queen's ruby jubilee celebrations.
-In 1964, when still Prince Ingolf, he acted as groomsman to his third cousin, Constantine II of Greece, on his marriage to Princess Anne-Marie of Denmark (also Ingolf's cousin).
+Count Ingolf and Countess Sussie attended the Queen's ruby-jubilee (40th-anniversary) celebrations.
+In 1964, when still Prince Ingolf, he acted as groomsman to his third cousin, Constantine II of Greece, on his marriage to Princess Anne-Marie of Denmark (also Ingolf's first cousin).

 According to Jyllands-Posten, he carries out official engagements around 200 days of the year, typically relating to agriculture and defence, mostly in Jutland.

-Ingolf receives an annual allowance of 1.4 million kroner according to the Danish Royal House web-site.
+Ingolf receives an annual allowance of 1.4 million kroner according to the Danish Royal House website.
 His sister, Princess Elisabeth, did not receive such an allowance, though she remained in the line of succession.
 His brother did not receive it either.